Kalnix/fists-of-the-ruby-phoenix-map-remake-by-kalnix/README.md

 # fists-of-the-ruby-phoenix-map-remake-by-kalnix
-Version 1.2.0 About half of the maps for book 2 added.
-All of the maps for chapter 1 and a couple for later chapters.
+Version 2.0.0 The module has (finally) been updated for v11 and along with it are the rest of the maps to complete book 2 of the AP.
+Do note a couple of the maps have macros in the macro folder next to the macro bar that will allow for updating of certain scenes depending on what happens in the game.
+It also has a scene for the tournament bracket, thanks to https://twitter.com/Ryokatsudon for letting me use it.

 My FOTRP map remakes for Pathfinder 2nd Edition

 THIS IS A WORK IN PROGRESS.
 I am a player in FOTRP so I can only make maps at the rate we play on them or what my GM is comfortable with sharing ahead of time.
-As of 2023-06-14 I am about 60% done with the maps for book 2 according to my GM but at least all of the maps needed for chapter 1 is complete.
+As of 2023-10-23 I am done with all the maps up through book 2 and we have one session left in book 2.

 This is a map remake of the adventures from the Fists of the Ruby Phoenix souce book created by Paizo.
 You can buy the book here https://paizo.com/products/btq02eca?Pathfinder-Adventure-Path-Fists-of-the-Ruby-Phoenix It does not have any of the content besides remade maps, you will need to own the book to be able to run the adventure path.